Collection of Personal Information

 - Related Companies and M&A Transactions.
 We may share your personal information with companies that are affiliated with us (that is, that control, are controlled by, or are under common control with us).
 In addition, if we sell all or part of its business or make a sale or transfer of assets or is otherwise involved in a merger or business transfer, we may transfer your personal information to a third party as part of that transaction, including at the negotiation stage.

-- Joint Home Service Provider Offerings.
-We may jointly offer events or any other product or service offerings with Home Service Providers.
+- Joint Offerings.
+We may jointly offer events or offerings with other third-party product or service providers.
 The personal information that you submit through an event, promotion, or other product or service offering may be combined and transmitted with the registration information related to your account.
-Home Service Providers may collect information directly from you, which may be combined with personal information disclosed by us.
-If you decide to request, enter into, or participate in an event, promotion, or other product or service offering that is offered by us and identified as a joint effort with a Home Service Provider, the information that you provide may be shared with us and with that identified Home Service Provider.
+Third-parties may collect information directly from you, which may be combined with personal information disclosed by us.
+If you decide to request, enter into, or participate in an event, promotion, or other product or service offering that is offered by us and identified as a joint effort with a third-party, the information that you provide may be shared with us and with that identified third-party.

 - Referrals.
 You may recommend other Users to join the Data Platform or receive related services by providing their contact information.

 - Marketing Leads.
 We may combine the personal information we collect from various sources and share it with our business partners and customers, including Service Providers, in order to provide our products and services.

 - Disclosures for a Business Purpose or Valuable Consideration.
 FMAdata must disclose whether the following categories of personal information are disclosed for a "business purpose" or “valuable consideration” as those terms are defined under California law.
 Note that while a category below may be marked, that does not necessarily mean that we have personal information in that category about you.
 In the proceeding twelve months, we have disclosed the following categories of personal information in the manner described.

 |Category||Information is Disclosed for a Business Purpose||Information is Disclosed for Valuable Consideration|